What is Family-Based Therapy (FBT)

 • Phase 2: Gradual Return of Control

 Eating responsibility is slowly handed back to the adolescent in a structured way.
+Parents remain actively involved, but the individual begins to practice making healthy food choices.
+This phase fosters confidence and accountability while ensuring ongoing nutritional stability.

 • Phase 3: Establishing Healthy Independence